recvfrom/clamav-faq/faq/faq-upgrade.md

 `$ ldd $(which freshclam)`

-### What does "Malformed hexstring: This ClamAV version has reached End of Life" mean?
+### What does "*Malformed hexstring: This ClamAV version has reached End of Life*" mean?

 Please refer to: [eol-clamav]